-Lago di Orta, in the region of Piedmont, Italy, is nestled in the hills just east of Lake Maggiore.
+Lago di Orta, in the region of Piedmont, Italy, is nestled in the hills just west of Lake Maggiore.
 It’s only a thirty minute drive from Milan and Lake Maggiore, but without the hustle and bustle or glitz of Maggiore and another well known lake, Como.
 In fact not many people have heard of Lago di Orta, not even the Italians, though they comprise the majority of tourists there.
 I think they must want to keep it for themselves.
 Why?
 Because I think Lago di Orta just may be the most beautiful place in the world.

 The town of Orta San Giulio on the east side of the lake is one of the most romantic places I’ve ever been.
 The buildings are all brilliant terracotta colors with tile rooftops and painted shutters, tumbling down the hillside toward the lake.
 It’s a pedestrian-only town, with one narrow alley-like street and few little side alleys that beckon you to explore them.